openMetadataInitiative/openMINDS_core/README.md

   + ***Sample***

 ### HBP-MINDS version 2.0
-[in development] MINDS v2.0 increased the modularity of the block architecture in order to utilize fully the power of HBP KG as graph database.
+[tested] MINDS v2.0 increased the modularity of the block architecture in order to utilize fully the power of HBP KG as graph database.
+In comparison to MINDS v1.0, MINDS v2.0 allows users to describe methods or paradigms for individual subjects, tissue samples or files, and group individual subjects into different subject groups at the same time.
 MINDS v2.0 consists of the following fifteen core information blocks:
   + ***Project***
   + ***Person***
   + ***ModelRelease***